-Register is the level of formality of a piece of writing: It’s something slightly separate from what we might call tone or style.
+Register is the level of formality in a piece of writing.
+It’s slightly different from what we might call tone or style.

-You could see it as a sliding scale, from very formal language (e.g. a legal document) down to very informal language (e.g. a text message to a friend).
+You could see it as a sliding scale, from formal language (for example, a legal document) to informal language (for example, a text message to a friend).

 For instance, compare the following two pieces of text:

 “Access to our email services and to some areas of the Site is restricted to users who have registered their details with us.
 You must not use a false name or email or provide any false information nor impersonate another person when registering for use of the Site and our email services.”

 “CONTENT COPYRIGHT WRITERS’ HQ ©.
 PLEASE DON’T USE OUR STUFF WITHOUT ASKING, BUT DO ASK AND WE’LL PROBABLY SAY YES BECAUSE WE’RE NICE LIKE THAT.”

 (From the footer of Writers’ HQ’s website)

 The first is in a formal register, with words like “impersonate.”
 The second is informal, with phrases like “we’re nice like that.”
 Note that both pieces of text have a similar context — they each instruct users on what they can and cannot do — but they’re written very differently.

 There’s no “right” or “wrong” register — only the right (or wrong!) one for whatever you’re writing.

 By being aware of register, and noticing how your choices of words, phrases and sentence structures tie in with register, you can adjust your writing as needed.